lbertas1/Super-Cinema/SuperCinema/README.md

 To view logs: sudo docker-compose logs -f

+The project contains a configuration in the docker-compose file that will set the mysql database instance to use the application.

+At the start, the application always generates a new database schema with sample data.
+Among them is an exemplary user, that allows to use the application without registering.

+The application sends an email with the ticket in the attachment section.
+To receive an email, you should register your own account in the application.

+The cinema app provides two different ways to control.
+The first is by using console and the instructions displayed by the application.
+The second way is to maintain the application by created endpoints to communicate with the application.
+You can choose a seance and purchase tickets in several ways, in the steps below:

+Before you start using the application, for it to work properly you should put the file: "email.txt" in the project directory with your email address in the first line and your email password in the second.
+Mail should allow the use of less secure applications.
+This is needed to send an email with an attachment.

 Cinema app, is a simple app designed to support cinema.
 It provides such functionalities as:
 - ordering tickets
 - registration and logging in, using the as above token.